rcalixte/wayland-book/src/introduction/high-level-design.md

 This responsibility falls onto the kernel.
 The kernel is a complex beast, so we'll focus on only the parts which are relevant to Wayland.
-Linux's job is to provide an abstraction over your hardware, so that they can be safely accessed by *userspace* &mdash; where our Wayland compositors run.
-For graphics, this is called **DRM**, or *direct rendering manager*, for efficiently tasking the GPU with work from userspace.
+Linux's job is to provide an abstraction over your hardware, so that it can be safely accessed by *userspace* &mdash; where our Wayland compositors run.
+For graphics, this is called the **DRM**, or *direct rendering manager*, which efficiently tasks the GPU with work from userspace.
 An important subsystem of DRM is **KMS**, or *kernel mode setting*, for enumerating your displays and setting properties such as their selected resolution (also known as their "mode").
 Input devices are abstracted through an interface called **evdev**.

 Most kernel interfaces are made available to userspace by way of special files